CodeCrafterX9/Task-Calendar-App/README.md

 **TaskCalendar was completely coded and shipped using Claude.**

-The entire journey — from the initial idea to UI design, feature development, debugging, improvements, and packaging the final Windows executable — was done with **Claude**.
+The entire journey — from the initial idea and UI design to feature development, debugging, improvements, and packaging the final Windows executable — was completed with AI-assisted development using Claude.

+This project is a small example of how an idea can go from:

+**💡 Idea → 🧠 AI-Assisted Development → 💻 Working App → 📦 Shipped EXE**

-### Tech Stack
+### 🛠️ Tech Stack

 - **Python** — Core application
-- **Tkinter** — Desktop UI
+- **Tkinter** — Desktop user interface
 - **OpenPyXL** — Local Excel-based data storage
 - **PyInstaller** — Windows executable packaging
 - **Claude** — AI-assisted development

-This project is a small example of an idea going from:

-**💡 Idea → 🧠 AI-assisted development → 💻 Working App → 📦 Shipped EXE**

 ---

 ## 🔒 Privacy

-TaskCalendar is designed as a **local-first application**.
+TaskCalendar is designed with a **local-first philosophy**.

 Your personal tasks, notes, schedules, and productivity information remain on your computer.
 The app does not require an account, cloud storage, or an internet connection for normal use.

-Because your data is stored locally, you are in control of your files and can back them up whenever you want.
+Because your data is stored locally, **you are in control of your files** and can back them up whenever you want.

 ---

+## 💡 Why TaskCalendar?

+TaskCalendar is intentionally simple.

+Instead of adding unnecessary complexity, it focuses on the essentials:

+**Plan your day.**
+**Track your tasks.**
+**Write your notes.**
+**Reflect on your productivity.**

+---

+## ❤️ Made With

-*Built with code, curiosity, and Claude.* 🤍
+**Code, curiosity, and Claude.**

+*Built for people who want a simple way to plan their day and stay organized.*